IvanLealDev/IvanLealDev/README.md

 - If you have any questions or comments, please feel free to contact me.
 I am always open to receiving feedback and willing to collaborate on new challenges that allow me to continue growing professionally.

-- Software Developer, passionate about Frontend development.
-My main focus is creating intuitive and visually appealing user interfaces that enhance the end-user experience.
+- Front End Developer, my main focus is creating intuitive and visually appealing user interfaces that enhance the end-user experience.
 I specialize in transforming designs and concepts into functional and dynamic web applications.

+- Software Developer, expert in designing, programming and maintaining efficient and robust applications.
+I transform ideas into technological solutions, ensuring quality and performance through testing and continuous optimization.

 - Don't hesitate to drop me a **👋** on Discord –  [jeerrryy](https://discordapp.com/users/398874601427566602) my username!
 <!--Intro end-->